FinlayDaG33k/MikroTik-Setups/User Manager, WiFi and VLANs/README.md

   add address=127.0.0.1 name="localhost" shared-secret=lamesecret
 ```

-And then we need to tell it to use it for RADIUS.
+And then we need to tell our device to use the RADIUS server..
 ```
 /radius
   add address=127.0.0.1 require-message-auth=no service=wireless secret=lamesecret
 ```

 **NOTE**: If you run User Manager on a different device than what handles WiFi authentication, change the addresses accordingly.